particle-iot/docs/src/content/quickstart/b-som.md

 <div  align="center">
 <br />
-<a href="https://setup.particle.io/"  target="_blank" class="button">SET UP YOUR B SERIES SoM</a>
+<a href="https://setup.particle.io/"  target="_blank" class="button">Set up your B Series SoM</a>
 <br />
 </div>

 {{box op="start" cssClass="boxed warningBox"}}
 **NOTES:**</br>
 1.)
 If you have already set up your B Series SoM, skip to Step #5.<br /><br />
 2.)
 We recommend setting up the Argon as stanadalone device, not as a part of a mesh network.
-See [mesh deprecation](/reference/discontinued/mesh/) for more information.
+See [mesh deprecation](/reference/discontinued/hardware/mesh/) for more information.

 {{box op="end"}}